interlay/interbtc-clients/oracle/README.md

         --coingecko-url <COINGECKO_URL>
             Fetch the exchange rate from CoinGecko (https://api.coingecko.com/api/v3/)

+        --dia-url <DIA_URL>
+            Fetch the exchange rate from Dia

         --connection-timeout-ms <CONNECTION_TIMEOUT_MS>
             Timeout in milliseconds to wait for connection to btc-parachain [default: 60000]